matloff/TidyverseSkeptic/README.md

 Teach R in a kinder, gentler--and more productive--manner: Use base-R rather than the Tidyverse.

-## Dr. Norm Matloff, University of California, Davis
+## Dr. Norm Matloff, University of California, Davis:

 I teach in the Computer Science Dept. at UC Davis, where I formerly was Professor of Statistics.
 I am an award-winning textbook author, teacher and public servant.
 See my [full bio](https://heather.cs.ucdavis.edu/matloff.html)